Reasonable Modification Policy

-Craig Moburg, General Manager at (603) 845-1999, or using TTY services (TTY Relay: 711 or 1-800-735-2964); by email at email@example.com; or in writing at 4 Symmes Dr, Londonderry NH 03053.
+Boston Express General Manager at (603) 845-1999, or using TTY services (TTY Relay: 711 or 1-800-735-2964); by email at email@example.com; or in writing at 4 Symmes Dr, Londonderry NH 03053.

 You will be asked to provide your name, telephone number (or other contact information), the date and time of travel, the bus stop(s) you will need assistance with and to describe what you will need in order to use the service.
 We will contact you via telephone or email for additional information.
 A decision will be made within two (2) business days of your request.
 You will be notified of our decision by telephone, email or in writing within one (1) business day of our decision.

-Any person who believes that he/she has been discriminated against on the basis of their disability may file a complaint.
-Complaints shall be submitted to:
+Any person who believes that he/she has been discriminated against on the basis of their disability should submit the complaint to:

 4 Symmes Drive